Weekly Review: Preferred Stock CEFs

 Source: CEFConnect.com

-Given the benchmark’s performance for the week, it is no surprise to see that Discounts have widened a bit and respectively this has driven some funds’ Z-scores lower relative to our previous review.
+There have been shifts and there is a new leader in the group - Cohen & Steers Select Preferred and Income fund (PSF) with a Z-score of -2.30.
+Another one to take note of is the Flaherty & Crumrine/Claymore Total Return Fund (FLC) with a score of -1.80.
+I also want you to pay attention to its discount percentage on the right.
+But we will discuss this in detail later.

-There have been shifts and there is a new leader in the group - Flah & Crum Dynamic Pref & Inc fund (DFP) – whose Z-score has dropped from -1.50 to -2.10, which makes it statistically undervalued.
-Another one to take note of is the Flah & Crum Preferred Income fund (PFD) with a score of -2.00.
+Only one fund is not statistically undervalued and this is the Nuveen Preferred and Income 2022 Term fund (JPT).
+As we can see, its Z-score is 1.20 which is not significant in any way.
+Basically, we could not say that this fund is statistically overvalued.

 2. Baseline Expense: